By Aaron Holmes

 Shaping & Finishing

 Visions of finely finished walnut gun stocks led me to Birchwood Casey Tru-Oil® finish.
 Here’s another company with excellent technical support.
-After a phone call, I was confident in this finish choice for my application.
+After a phone call, I was confident in this finish choice for my wooden bicycle frame.
 As advised, I applied the finish by hand one finger dip of oil at a time.
 Five coats resulted in a beautiful gloss finish.
 It’s a wooden bicycle frame!

 As my cycling friends know, there’s nothing like the excitement of building up a frame then taking it out for the first ride.
 Let me say, that excitement was tenfold for me this time.
 I spent extra time on the build, partially to ensure it was well done with all the details correct, but also to savor the experience of building up my first hand-built frame.